Sonic 3 & Knuckles

 Notes about the levels:

 - Lava Reef Act 3 goes to the boss room.
-Knuckles cannot select this level.
+Debug mode is required to select this level as Knuckles.

 - Lava Reef Act 4 goes to Hidden Palace Zone.
 Each character goes to their respective entrance in the level.